ralna/GALAHAD/doc/Julia/rst-dir/struct_tru_control_type.rst

 	Int32 icfs_vectors

-number of vectors used by the Lin-More' incomplete factorization matrix :math:`P` if required
+number of vectors used by the Lin-More' incomplete factorization matrix $P$ if required

 .. index:: pair: variable; mi28_lsize
 .. _doxid-structtru__control__type_1a97a46af6187162b529821f79d1559827: